 What are Sponsored Posts?

 These are Posts by a Page that have been boosted in return for payment to Facebook.
 Businesses may promote various items on their Facebook Page in order to get more orders, more traffic, or simply to get it seen more often.
+You can set criteria such as who the ad displays to (by area, age, gender etc).

 Well we hope that has cleared things up a little.
 You should now be able to tell the difference between Facebook Profiles, Pages and Groups.
 It will certainly help people know what you are talking about when you ask them to “look at our Facebook Page” or you suggest “Add me as a friend on Facebook – here is the link to my Profile”.